vitessio/website/content/en/docs/user-guides/topology-service.md

 The Serving Graph is what the clients use to find the per-cell topology of a Keyspace.
-It is a roll-up of global data (Keyspace + Shard). vtgates only open a small number of these objects and get all they need quickly.
+It is a roll-up of global data (Keyspace + Shard). vtgates only open a small number of these objects and get all the information they need quickly.

 #### SrvKeyspace